rbisdorff/Digraph3/docSphinx/pearls.rst

 And we recover here exactly the random partial tournament shown in :numref:`randomPartialTournament`.

-To all partial tournament we may this way associate a multicriteria performance tableau, making it hence the instance of a potential bipolar-valued strict outranking digraph.
+To all partial tournament we may hence associate a multicriteria performance tableau, making it hence the instance of a potential bipolar-valued strict outranking digraph.
 Yet, we have not taken care of reproducing the precise characteristic valuation of a given partial tournament.
 Is it as well possible to always associate a valid performance tableau which produces a strict outranking digraph with exactly the given characteristic valuation?

 Recognizing bipolar outranking valuations .........................................